the 1st flash point of sale

 • 2 new-joiners (< 3 months, min 18 hrs per week)

-• The promotion modal has no type/category identifier, it is needed for the barista to find the specific promo.
+• The promotion modal lacks a type/category identifier, making it difficult for baristas to locate specific promos.

 DESIGN SYSTEM